clojure/tools.namespace/README.md

 dropped, but the function continues to run in the *old* namespace and refer to old Vars.

-**New in 0.2.2:** `refresh` now accepts an optional argument naming a function you want to run *after* a successful reload.
-(This code is ALPHA and subject to change.)
+If you want to run some code after `refresh`, you can pass an option naming a function you want to run *after* a successful reload.
 The value of this option must be a symbol, and it must be fully namespace-qualified.
 The previous example could be correctly written (assuming these functions are defined in the `user` namespace):

     (defn start-my-app []
       (alter-var-root #'my-app (constantly (create-application)))